 The rich soil composition of the Langhe Hills originated from sediments, minerals, and alluvial moraines left by an ancient sea that used to flood the region millions of years ago.

-Some hills emerged from the sea earlier than others, sometimes with five or more millions of years of difference, generating sediments that can be bigger than those of the hills across.
+Some hills emerged from the sea earlier than others, sometimes with a difference of five or more million years, generating sediments that can be larger than those of the hills across.

 While some areas may tend more to sand, the clay and marl (clay with a high content of calcium carbonate) are the most distinctive soil types of the Barolo wine region.

-The way they change or mix with each other is one of the main impacts on the cultivation of Nebbiolo grapes and the wine’s final taste and ability to age.
+The way they change or interact with each other is one of the primary factors influencing the cultivation of Nebbiolo grapes and the wine’s final taste and aging potential.

 Vineyards in the northern part of the Barolo wine region produce more delicate wines than those from Serralunga d’Alba and the south of the wine region, which tend to be more robust.